Edward Whitley, OBE

 Francis joined WFN as a Trustee in July 2012.
 He is a Senior Adviser in Sustainability at HSBC, and also Chair of the Board of the Sustainable Biomass Program, and Deputy Chair of ResponsibleSteel.
-Prior to his time at HSBC, he worked for 20 years at WWF where he held a variety of leadership roles, including Director of Conservation.
-Francis directed a successful forest conservation campaign for WWF International and helped establish the Forest Stewardship Council and was a member of its international board for three years.
-Francis drove HSBC’s decision to become carbon neutral in 2005.
-Francis is currently a member of the Advisory Board of the Environmental Change Institute at Oxford University, the Centrica CR Advisory Group and the Vodafone Corporate Responsibility Expert Advisory Panel.
+Prior to his time at HSBC, he worked for 20 years at WWF where he held a variety of leadership roles, including Director of Conservation for WWF-UK.
+Francis directed a successful forest conservation campaign for WWF-International and helped establish the Forest Stewardship Council and was a member of its international board for three years.
+He is currently a member of the Advisory Board of the Environmental Change Institute at Oxford University and a Trustee of the HSBC Bank Malta Foundation.